janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

 &nbsp;
 ## **frame 'endianess' parameter (optional)**
-Each **frame** can optionally specify the *endianess* of how multibyte values are interpreted in frame values.
+Each **frame** can optionally specify the *endianess* of how multibyte values are interpreted in frame data.
 Accepted values for **endianess** are **endianess="big"** or **endianess="little"** (the default setting).
 The endianess parameter can also be specified individually for each **value**.
 An example of how to specify all values in frame to be considered *big endian*:

     <frame id="3200" endianess="big">

 &nbsp;
 ## **frame 'signed' parameter (optional)**
-Each **frame** can optionally specify the *signed* of the frame values to force RealDash to handle the bytes as signed values.
+Each **frame** can optionally specify the frame values as *signed* to force RealDash to handle the data as signed values.
 The signed parameter can also be specified individually for each **value**.
 By default bytes are handled as *unsigned*.
 An example of how to specify all values in frame to be *signed*:

     <frame id="3200" signed="true">

 &nbsp;
 ## **frame 'writeInterval' parameter (optional)**
 **writeInterval** parameter is used to specify a case when RealDash is requested to write this frame back to the device on certain interval.
 The value in **writeInterval** is milliseconds.
-For example, to specify that RealDash should write this frame back to device once a second, use:
+For example, to specify that RealDash should write this frame to CAN once a second, use:

     <frame id="3200" writeInterval="1000">

 &nbsp;
 ## **frame 'size' parameter (optional)**
-When connecting directly to a CAN device with supported [CAN Adapters](http://realdash.net/manuals/supported_can_lin_analyzers.php), a frame may contain less than standard 8 bytes.
+When connecting directly to a CAN device with supported [CAN Adapters](http://realdash.net/manuals/supported_can_lin_analyzers.php), a CAN frame may contain less than standard 8 bytes.
 The **size** parameter can be used to specify a custom number (1-8) of bytes contained by CAN frame:

     <frame id="3200" size="6">